The spookiest places to visit for Halloween

 California's conveniently one of our top picks for a bit of winter sun – so after braving the Mystery House you might even be able to top up your tan.

 USA Travel Guide

 Check out our need-to-know info for your visit to the USA.

-We think Prague is one the best city break destinations in Europe, with plenty of boutique shopping choices and stunning historic architecture.
-But travel just an hour outside of the city by train and you'll find a much creepier setting, and one of the best places to go for Halloween, the Sedlec Ossuary.
+We think Prague is one the best city break destinations in Europe, with plenty of boutique shopping choices, stunning historic architecture and some of the world's best beer.
+But travel just an hour outside of the city by train and you'll find a much creepier setting, and one of the best places to go for Halloween – the Sedlec Ossuary.